2vrxjtz5yr-ui/2vrxjtz5yr-ui.github.io/The Essential Cuban Cookbook/recipe-creation-guide.md

-# MASTERING PASTA RECIPE HTML CREATION - COMPLETE GUIDE
+# THE ESSENTIAL CUBAN COOKBOOK - RECIPE HTML CREATION GUIDE

 ## PROJECT OVERVIEW
-This project converts recipes from the "Mastering Pasta" cookbook by Marc Vetri into HTML files that can be imported into recipe management software.
+This project converts recipes from "The Essential Cuban Cookbook" into HTML files that can be imported into recipe management software.
 The HTML files must use proper Schema.org markup with itemprop attributes on individual list items (NOT parent elements) or the import will fail.

 ## CRITICAL CONTEXT FROM TROUBLESHOOTING
 - **The `create_file` tool does NOT work** for this file system - always use `Filesystem:write_file`